Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Features of New Physics events

-where $\beta = \ln \frac{N_{\pi^\pm}}{\frac{3}{2} N_{\pi^\pm}} = 0.85$ and $(A_{\rm CR})^{1-\beta} \simeq 1.8$ for the iron nuclei, i.e. $A_{\rm CR} = 56$.
-In Fig.~\ref{Charged_Particle_multiplicity_primary_int} we show the number of charged particles (charged particle multiplicity, $N_{\rm Charged}\simeq N_{\pi^\pm}^{(0)}$) from the different origins.
-The depicted are charged particle multiplicities from proton-nitrogen collision with QCD interactions \cite{Ostapchenko:2006ks,Ulrich:2010rg,Parsons:2011ad}, EW sphaleron and microscopic black holes productions.
-It is interesting to note that the new physics induced air-showers have larger $N_{\rm Charged}$ compared to the QCD-induced primary interactions.
-We used hadronic interaction models, {\tt QGSJET-II} and {\tt SYBILL} for calculation.\footnote{In this work, we make sphaleron or black hole production events with $pp$ or $p \nu$ collisions, not $p$-${}^{14}$N collisions.
-In the case of proton-nitrogen collisions, the multiplicity can be more enhanced.

-As a summary, the main features of air-showers from the different origins are collectively shown in Fig. \ref{EAS_view_schematic}: the schematic picture of each air-shower event from different primary interaction and cosmic ray particles. }
+As a summary, the main features of air-showers from the different origins are collectively shown in Fig. \ref{EAS_view_schematic}: the schematic picture of each air-shower event from different primary interactions { (sphaleron, black hole and CC/NC)}.